snipeso/iota-preprint/README.md

 ## Setup

 ### Requirements
-This code was writen for MATLAB 2023b.
+This code was writen for MATLAB 2023b which in turn runs python 3.10.
+It may or may not work with other versions.

+External toolboxes:
-- the [FOOOF](https://github.com/fooof-tools/fooof_mat) MATLAB wrapper (can be difficult to set up).
+- the [FOOOF/specparam](https://github.com/fooof-tools/fooof_mat) MATLAB wrapper (warning: can be difficult to set up).
 N.B.
 This is only a requirement to exactly reproduce the results in this paper.
-Since then, eeg-oscillations toolbox has been updated to no longer require running the original python code.
+Since then, the eeg-oscillations toolbox has been updated to no longer require running python code.
+- the [EEGLAB](https://sccn.ucsd.edu/eeglab/download.php) toolbox, with the "bva-io" plugin to import raw brainvision data
+    - can be easily installed through the EEGLAB gui.
+File>import data > From Brain.
+Vis. rec...
+- The semi-automatic sleep data cleaning was done with the [SleepCleaner toolbox](https://github.com/HuberSleepLab/Hd-SleepCleaner), seperately from this repository

+My toolboxes:
 - the [eeg-oscillations](https://github.com/snipeso/eeg-oscillations) toolbox for calculating power, running FOOOF, etc. There is a specific version associated with the paper.
 - the [chART](https://github.com/snipeso/chart) toolbox for plotting
 - the [Matcycle](https://github.com/hubersleeplab/matcycle) toolbox, for the burst detection.
 There is a specific version for the iota paper.
-- the [EEGLAB](https://sccn.ucsd.edu/eeglab/download.php) toolbox, with the "bva-io" plugin to import raw brainvision data
-    - can be easily installed through the EEGLAB gui.
-File>import data > From Brain.
-Vis. rec...

-The Parallel Processing MATLAB toolbox is a good idea, although in theory it works without it.
+The Parallel Processing MATLAB toolbox is a really good idea, although in theory the code works without it.

 ### Data
 EEG data is saved with EEGLAB's standarard structure: